ibm-cloud-docs/databases-for-mongodb/howto-getting-connection-strings.md

    - **Connect using a CLI** - This section contains information for connecting to your deployment through the [{{site.data.keyword.IBM_notm}} CLI](https://www.ibm.com/cloud/cli){: external}.
    - **Connect using a MongoDB Enterprise Client** - This section allows you to get a TLS certificate and connect to your deployment.

-## Getting Connection Strings in the CLI
+## Getting connection strings in the CLI
 {: #connection-strings-cli}
 {: cli}